How to use this Privacy Notice

 Who we share Personal Data with

-We share your personal information within the Waste Managed Group and we may share your personal information with the following organisations that help us manage our business and deliver our products, applications, or services, or where we are legally obliged to share information, including with:
+We share your personal information within the Everything Managed Group of companies and we may share your personal information with the following organisations that help us manage our business and deliver our products, applications, or services, or where we are legally obliged to share information, including with:

-· Third parties we use to help us run our business such as marketing agencies website hosts, IT support system providers, contractors and our telephony system provider.
+· Third parties we use to help us run our business such as Waste Carrier companies, marketing agencies website hosts, IT support system providers, contractors and our telephony system provider.

 · Our bank.